Luxemburg/Wiltz, 6. January 2019

 Europe-wide recognition and validation of informally and non-formally acquired qualifications and competences.

-Reuter continued: "The European Credit Point System for Vocational Education and Training (ECVET) guarantees Europe-wide transferability and credit transfer across different study programs up to the professionally oriented doctoral degree, as we know it especially in health care."
+he European Credit Point System for Vocational Education and Training (ECVET) guarantees Europe-wide transferability and credit transfer across different study programs up to the professionally oriented doctoral degree, as we know it especially in health care."

 The European Network for Quality Assurance in Vocational Education and Training (ENQA-VET) ensures a consistent and high quality assurance of education providers by providing and enforcing the EQAVET (European Quality Assurance in Vocational Education and Training).
 The definition and provision of indicators for the evaluation of training providers and educational services is reflected in an ISO certification.